sparkfun/SparkFun_IoT_Node_LoRaWAN/docs/hardware_overview.md

 * <b>PWR:</b>
 	Cut the PWR trace to disable the Power LED.
 * <b>I<sup>2</sup>C:</b>
-	The SparkFun IOT Node LoRaWAN board has built-in 2.2k pull-up resistors on the SDA and SCL lines.
+	The SparkFun IoT Node for LoRaWAN® board has built-in 2.2k pull-up resistors on the SDA and SCL lines.
 These are needed for normal I<sup>2</sup>C communication.
 The I<sup>2</sup>C jumper has two small traces connecting the pull-ups to 3.3V. **For general use you can leave this jumper unmodified.** If you have many (over 7) devices on the I<sup>2</sup>C bus, each with their own pull up resistors, then you may want to [cut the I<sup>2</sup>C jumpers](https://learn.sparkfun.com/tutorials/how-to-work-with-jumper-pads-and-pcb-traces) to disconnect the 2.2k resistors on each Qwiic board.